exonum/exonum-doc/src/index.md

 Exonum uses [the Rust programming language][rust] to achieve utmost execution safety;
-[service-oriented architecture][wiki:soa] to provide extensibility, flexibility, and modularity; and client-side verification based on [cryptographic commitments][wiki:commitment] (Merkle and Merkle Patricia trees) to ensure the transparency of the system and client security.
+[service-oriented architecture][wiki:soa] to provide extensibility, flexibility, and modularity; and client-side verification based on [cryptographic commitments][wiki:commitment] (Merkle and Merkle Patricia trees) to ensure transparency of the system and client security.

 ## Get Started

 ### Installation

-[Exonum][core] is a open-source Rust library providing core functionality of the Exonum framework.
+[Exonum][core] is an open-source Rust library providing core functionality of the Exonum framework.
 It is available under [the Apache 2.0 license][apache].
 You may refer to [the installation guide](get-started/install.md) in order to install the library together with its prerequisites.